 |Conflict||Conflict beyond the Wall|

-|Date||Late 299 AC/early 300 AC|
+|Date||late 299 AC/early 300 AC|

-The mutiny at Craster's Keep is a rebellious engagement involving the Night's Watch at Craster's Keep.
-After the crushing defeat in the Battle of the Fist of the First Men, the Night's Watch are forced to retreat.
-The survivors are able to make it to Craster's Keep where they seek shelter.
+The mutiny at Craster's Keep is a rebellious engagement involving the Night's Watch.
+After the crushing defeat in the fight at the Fist, the Night's Watch are forced to retreat and seek shelter at Craster's Keep in the haunted forest.

-Chett and a few other brothers plan to betray Lord Commander Jeor Mormont and his senior commanders so they can escape the Watch, but the combination of the heavy weather and the assault from the Others at the Fist of the First Men make this plan redundant.
-The retreat to Craster's Keep brings their morale to an all-time low and certain brothers start being more vocal with their criticism.
+Chett and a few other brothers plan to betray Jeor Mormont, the Lord Commander of the Night's Watch, and his senior commanders so they can escape the Watch, but the combination of the heavy weather and the assault from wights at the Fist of the First Men make this plan redundant.
+Around sixty men retreat from the fight at the Fist, but some die from wounds, wander off, or are attacked by wights or Others.